Gen - Bonds of Love

 She turns to me.

-“It’s the only way that I can watch over you day and night.”
+“It’s the only way that I can be with you all the time.”

 “What about the training?”
 I ask.